This document will cover the basics of how to create pages using layouts and snippets.

 A menu document defines a navigation menu that can be used by a menu widget.
 Typically, the main menus for your application are defined in device types, while you use menu documents for auxiliary menus (for example, a side bar).
 A menu consists of a list of menu items, which optionally contain sub-items.
 Depending on the widget a number of levels are allowed.

 User-Agent string that is sent by the device’s browser.
-The default configuration for the redirection is highlighted here:
+This is the default configuration for the redirection:

 The string for specific user interphases can also be configured within the server custom settings (this is more advanced and not covered here).

-If a device type is not enabled, it falls back to another device type as shown here:
+If a device type is not enabled, it falls back to another device type:

 It is also possible to force the client to use a specific device type by adding a